anseki/leader-line/README.md

 *Type:* number
 *Default:* `len`: [`size`](#size) * 2 (synchronously) | `gap`: `size` (synchronously)

-The size of parts of the dashed line.
+The size of parts of the dashed line, in pixels.
 `len` is length of drawn lines, `gap` is gap between drawn lines.

 #### `animation`